jdicarlantonio/CloudMusic/README.md

 pip3 install pytest
 ```
 ### Installing
 These steps will guide to setting up both the companion app and the cloudsound device.  **Note: The current steps require you to have access to a IAM role from the AWS management console.
-Without access to the IAM role you will not be able to run the CloudSound device**
+Without access to the IAM role you will not be able to run the CloudMusic device**

 #### Companion-app
 Run the following command on your desktop/laptop before running the web application.
 Follow the prompts and when asked for a region ensure you use **us-west-2**.